Calidore String Quartet

 Chamber Music & Orchestras

 As a passionate supporter of music education, the Calidore String Quartet is committed to mentoring and educating young musicians, students and audiences.
-Since 2016 the Calidore serves as Visiting Guest Artists at the University of Delaware and Guest Artists in Residence at the University of Michigan.
-From 2014-16 the Calidore served as Artists-in-Residence at Stony Brook University.
-The Calidore has conducted master classes and residencies at Princeton, Stanford, the University of Michigan, UCLA and Mercer University.
+The Calidore serves as Artists-in-Residence at the University of Delaware, University of Toronto and the University of Michigan.
+The Calidore has conducted master classes and residencies at Princeton, Stanford, Stony Brook University, UCLA and Mercer University.
 Previously, the Calidore served on the faculty of the Ed and Mari Edelman Chamber Music Institute at the Colburn School.

 A highly successful BBC Proms debut of the Calidore String Quartet captivated the audience at Cadogan Hall on Monday, 16 July 2018.
 New York-based quartet gave the world premiere of two new Essays by Caroline Shaw: Echo and Ruby, in addition to premiered in 2016 Essay...